 - PHILADELPHIA Cream Cheese and red and yellow food colorings are the secret ingredients behind our delectable Halloween Cheesecake Brownies!
 For added fun, swirl the cream cheese mixture into a spooky design in the brownie batter before baking as directed.

-- If you're planning a party, whip up a batch of Frightening Witch's Finger Cookies using PLANTERS Almonds for the fingernails.
+- If you're planning a party, whip up a batch of Frightening Witch's Finger Cookies using almonds for the fingernails.

 - For even more recipes and tips, check out our Cookie Recipe page.
 Or watch our Cookie Basics video on how to bake the perfect cookie.